StratifyLabs/StratifyBlog/content/device/2019-08-05-Callbacks-in-Cpp.md

 }
 ```

-I hope this technique is as useful for you as it has been for me!
+I hope this technique is useful for you too!